A Brief History of High Power

 It's

-not exactly clear just when magneforming was first adopted to “shrinking”
+not exactly clear just when electromagnetic forming was first applied

-Mailing List back in 1996 or so.
-Richard described a videotape of coin crushing
+Mailing List in 1996.
+Richard described a videotape of coin

 graphite anodes (removed from special purpose electron tubes called ignitrons).